MoveDapps/Bank/README.md

 The council comprises users with staked Mala tokens who participate in governance, earn protocol fees and backstop certain protocol risks.

 ### Mala KYC DAO
 Governed by the [Mala council](https://hackmd.io/@bidhan/H1cR7eFxi#Mala-Council).
 Mala KYC DAO incentivizes consumers to provide their real-world identity & credit info via secure & privacy-preserving entities trusted by the Mala council.
-This KYC information will enable Mala to work as a trusted KYC provider for the SUI ecosystem for both DeFi and non-DeFi use cases (e.g. social media).
+This KYC information enables Mala to work as a trusted KYC provider for the SUI ecosystem for both DeFi and non-DeFi use cases (e.g. social media).
 The DAO also unlocks real-life use cases like institutions accepting a user's on-chain Mala credit score to provide lines of credit.

 # The Vision
 ### Under Collateralized Loans
-Backed by the Mala KYC DAO and corresponding credit score from the [Mala Credit Bureau](https://hackmd.io/@bidhan/H1cR7eFxi#Mala-Credit-Bureau), Mala Bank will provide under or non-collateralized DeFi loans.
+Backed by the Mala KYC DAO and corresponding credit score from the [Mala Credit Bureau](https://hackmd.io/@bidhan/H1cR7eFxi#Mala-Credit-Bureau), [Mala Bank](https://hackmd.io/@bidhan/H1cR7eFxi#Mala-Bank) will provide under or non-collateralized DeFi loans.
 Unlocking one of the biggest blockers of DeFi ecosystem becoming mainstream.
 Imagine credit cards backed by on-chain identity and credit providers!
 ### DeFi Protocol of Choice
 Mala aims to build the leading DeFi & Credit protocol for the SUI ecosystem and real-world consumers, becoming the lender, credit and identity provider of choice for both consumers and smart-contract dApps.